Here’s our favorite Harry Potter baby nursery theme ideas and decor to transform your little muggle’s bedroom into a Hogwart’s dorm.

 More than just a mobile, this customizable option comes with your choice of 5 characters (from a list of 21 options), plus a Harry Potter lullaby soundtrack that’s over 45 minutes long!
 Soothe your baby with the gentle sounds of Hogwarts, while they gaze up at Harry, Ron, Hermione, Hedwig, the Snitch, the Hogwarts Express, Dumbledore, Dobby, and more.

 This is just so cool.
-Suspended from an open book, this mobile is reminiscent of the Golden Trio’s trouble facing the flying keys in the Sorcerer’s Stone.
+Suspended from a hoop, this mobile is reminiscent of the Golden Trio’s trouble facing the flying keys in the Sorcerer’s Stone.
 Metal keys with wings made from pages of Harry Potter books “flutter” above your baby’s head, with a single Golden Snitch adorning the middle of the mobile.
 Note that the Etsy seller advises hanging the mobile beside the crib, not directly above it, as some of the pieces, if broken, would pose a choking hazard.

 Show some house pride by displaying these banners on the nursery wall!
 Bold colors make the Gryffindor, Hufflepuff, Ravenclaw, and Slytherin mascots stand out.
 Unify the houses with a large Hogwarts crest banner, also included in the set.

 Alphabet prints are a classic option for nursery decor, but you’ve never seen a cooler alphabet than this!
 Each letter is accompanied by a tiny watercolor rendition of a person, place, creature, or spell from the wizarding world.
 Why teach your kids that A is for Apple when you could teach them that A is for Albus Dumbledore?!
 The choice is pretty clear (in my mind at least!)